tooget/Idea-Archive/README.md

  - NFT category listing and market exchange
  - Wallet address tracer for IRS or others
  - Listed coin risk factors and rating platform
+ - Airdrop event integration and visualization with calendar

 ## DApp on smart contract blockchain
  - NFT market platform